Common Name: Strawberry Betta, White Seam Betta

 Year Acquired: 2024

 I bought my first pair from Moonlight Aquatics in June 2024.
 The store's owner said they were captive-bred and genetically from the Malinau locality, but he wasn't sure how many generations they were removed from wild caught parents.
 I tried reaching out to the person he got them from but received no response.
 In 2025 I traded some of my original pair's offspring for a female bred by a GSAS Aquarium Club member, the female's lineage tracing back two generations to parents also from Moonlight Aquatics (almost certainly parents from a different export by the same breeder).
 Later in 2025 I also purchased four F1 unsexed juveniles from inmytanks.com.
 The seller says they're also from Malinau.
-Due to some minor differences between the two lines of fish however, they're possibly from different areas of Malinau.
+Due to some physical differences between the two lines of fish however, they may be from different collection points.

-While both have two black or very dark brown longitudal lines running the length of their bodies made up of overlapping markings (looking like short vertical pen marks or paint splashes), the first bloodline's longitudual lines are more or less continuous, while the second bloodline's longitudal lines have more visible gaps, making them look spotted.
-The second line's red coloring is also slightly brighter, and there's more of a contrast between their fin's white margins and the rest of their fin when they're younger.
+While both have two black or very dark brown longitudal lines running the length of their bodies made up of overlapping markings (they look like short vertical paint strokes), the first bloodline's longitudual lines are more or less continuous, while the second bloodline's longitudal lines have visible gaps, making them look spotted.
+The second line's red coloring is also slightly brighter, and there's more of a contrast between their fins' white margins and the rest of their fins when they're younger.

 Spawning notes: